World Book Index

 Imports - commodities

 Wheat flours, tobacco, palm oil, broadcasting equipment, and synthetic fabric (2023).
-This import profile underscores the country's needs in terms of food security and industrial inputs, highlighting the necessity for strategic planning to enhance domestic production capabilities.
+This import profile underscores the country's needs in terms of food security and industrial inputs.

 Human Development Index